Legislative Tracker

 House companion to S. 2978.
 Directs the Secretary of State to designate Russia as a State Sponsor of Terrorism, placing Russia in the same category as Iran, North Korea, Cuba, and Syria.
 This designation would trigger automatic sanctions and restrictions on U.S.-Russia relations.

-Why it matters: The House companion to the Senate SST designation bill, this ensures both chambers can act simultaneously to impose the most severe diplomatic isolation available under U.S. law on Russia.
+Why It Matters: The House companion to the Senate SST designation bill, this ensures both chambers can act simultaneously to impose the most severe diplomatic isolation available under U.S. law on Russia.

 Progress